fpmirabile/efs-mobile/README.md

 1. Do a `npm install` before everything
 2. Run `npm start` and you should see the expo page in your default browser
+    a.
+Be careful, if you see the next message:
+    ```This command requires Expo CLI.
+Do you want to install it globally [Y/n]?```
+    That means that you will need to install globally expo cli.
+Just write Y and press enter and npm should handle the installation.
 3. To run inside your device:
     You will need to download `Expo` app from your app store (or play store).
     Then scan the QR code in the expo browser page, and that's it all!